- Resources Hub

-We’ve put together five tips to help you create engaging webinar content that will delight your audience:
+So, we’ve compiled five tips to help you create engaging webinar content that will delight your audience:

-Let me ask you this - would you use the same email marketing strategy for a lawyer that you would for a graphic designer?
+Let me ask you this: would you use the same email marketing strategy for a lawyer that you would for a graphic designer?
 Probably not.
 So why would you use the same webinar content?

-As much as we hate to admit it, sometimes marketers (even content specialists like me) need a little bit of help coming up with ideas.
+As much as we hate to admit it, sometimes marketers (even content specialists like me) need a little bit of help coming up with webinar ideas.
 The great thing is, you already have an amazing resource at your fingertips - your sales team.

 Get their buy-in right when you start the webinar process - set up a meeting, a brainstorm, a huddle, whatever you call it, and get their ideas.

 Thinking about what type of event you want to host will ensure you create the right content for your audience.

 I don’t know whether you’ve heard, but the future is video.
 Whether or not you fully buy into that, the stats don’t lie - people love engaging with video.

 What does that mean for your webinar content?
 Well, static imagery or powerpoint slides - no matter how well put together - can quickly lose audience attention, which will kill your attendee engagement.